Hyperfoil/Horreum/docs/site/content/en/docs/Tasks/upload-run/index.md

 There are two principal ways to authorize operations:

 - Authentication against OIDC provider (Keycloak): This is the standard way that you use when accessing Horreum UI - you use your credentials to get a JSON Web Token (JWT) and this is stored in the browser session.
 When accessing Horreum over the REST API you need to use this for [Bearer Authentication](https://datatracker.ietf.org/doc/html/rfc6750#section-2.1).
 The authorization is based on the teams and roles within those teams that you have.
-- Horreum Tokens: In order to provide access to non-authenticated users via link, or let automated scripts perform tasks Horreum can generate a random token consisting of 80 hexadecimal digits.
-This token cannot be used in the `Authorization` header; operations that support tokens usually accept `token` parameter.
+- Horreum API Keys: See more in [API keys](/docs/tasks/api-keys).
+These replace the so called "Horreum Tokens" that were used in the past in operations that accepted a `token` parameter.

 If you're running your tests in Jenkins you can skip a lot of the complexity below using [Horreum Plugin](https://plugins.jenkins.io/horreum/).
 This plugin supports both Jenkins Pipeline and Freeform jobs.

 ## Getting JWT token

 New data can be uploaded into Horreum only by authorized users.
-We recommend setting up a separate user account for the load-driver (e.g. [Hyperfoil](https://hyperfoil.io)) or CI toolchain that will upload the data as part of your benchmark pipeline.
 This user must have the permission to upload for given team, e.g. if you'll use `dev-team` as the owner this role is called `dev-uploader` and it is a composition of the team role (`dev-team`) and `uploader` role.
 You can read more about user management [here](/docs/concepts/users).

 ```bash
 TOKEN=$(curl -s http://localhost:8180/realms/horreum/protocol/openid-connect/token \